eth-protocol-fellows/protocol-studies/docs/wiki/EL/el-architecture.md

 - **BlockchainTree**: When we are nearing the end of the chain during the syncing process, we transition to the blockchain tree.
 The synchronization occurs close to the tip, when state root validation and execution take place in memory.
 - **Database**: When a block gets canonicalized, it is moved to the database
 - **Provider**: An abstraction over database that provides utility functions to help us avoid directly accessing the keys and values of the underlying database.
-- **Downloader**: Retrieves blocks and headers using peer-to-peer (p2p) networks.
+- **Downloader**: Retrieves blocks and headers using peer-to-peer(P2P) networks.
 This tool is utilized by the pipeline during its initial two stages and by the engine in the event that it need to bridge the gap at the tip.
-- **P2P**: When we approach the tip, we transfer the transactions we have read over p2p to the transaction pool.
+- **P2P**: When we approach the tip, we transfer the transactions we have read over P2P to the transaction pool.
 - **Transaction Pool**: Includes DDoS mitigation measures.
 Consists of transactions arranged in ascending order based on the gas price preferred by the users.
 - **Payload Builder**: Extracts the initial n transactions in order to construct a fresh payload.
 - **Pruner**: Allows us to have a full node.Once the block has been canonicalized by the blockchain tree, we must wait for an additional 64 blocks for it to reach finalization.
 Once the finalization process is complete, we can be certain that the block will not undergo reorganization.
 Therefore, if we are operating a full node, we have the option to eliminate the old block using the pruner.